ISISComputingGroup/ibex_developers_manual/Beckhoff-troubleshooting.md

 ## Twincat Beckhoff Engineering View

 ### Error: `xxxxx`
-This is an issue reporting from the beckhoff itself. you may be able to reset the error and get moving again. otherwise contact IESG to resolve.
+This is an issue reporting from the Beckhoff itself. you may be able to reset the error and get moving again. otherwise contact IESG to resolve.
+A list of error IDs are available from the TwinCAT documentation available online.

 #### Safety systems
 Safety systems such as light curtains or bump strips will throw the controller into error (and usually disable all axes) as opposed to just stopping movement like on a Galil.
 The green reset button on each beamline should clear the error and re-enable.